SixLabors/docs/articles/fonts/texthittesting.md

 # Hit Testing and Caret Movement

+Hit testing resolves a point in laid-out text back to a text position.
+In Fonts, hit testing is not a yes/no collision test against visible pixels. [`HitTest(...)`](xref:SixLabors.Fonts.TextMetrics.HitTest*) returns a [`TextHit`](xref:SixLabors.Fonts.TextHit) describing the nearest grapheme, the line it belongs to, the source string index, and whether the point resolved to the leading or trailing side of that grapheme.

 Once text has been laid out, applications usually need to translate between pixels, character positions, and editor commands.
 Fonts exposes a small set of types that own the bidi, grapheme, and hard-break rules so callers do not need to reimplement them: [`TextHit`](xref:SixLabors.Fonts.TextHit), [`CaretPosition`](xref:SixLabors.Fonts.CaretPosition), [`CaretPlacement`](xref:SixLabors.Fonts.CaretPlacement), and [`CaretMovement`](xref:SixLabors.Fonts.CaretMovement).

 All positional values returned by these APIs are in pixel units.

+### How this differs from graphics hit testing

+In general graphics APIs, hit testing usually means checking whether a cursor point intersects a shape, path, bounding box, or visual object.
+Text interaction has a different goal.
+A text editor must answer "where would the caret go?" even when the point is over whitespace, outside the ink, above the first line, or beyond the end of a wrapped line.

+Fonts therefore resolves the point to a text position rather than returning a collision result.
+The returned `TextHit` is an input to caret placement, selection, word lookup, and movement.
+If you need geometric picking against custom rendered glyph outlines, use the geometry produced by your renderer for that purpose; do not substitute ink bounds for caret hit testing.

 ### Get a measurement object